declan-watson/declan-watson.github.io/README.md

 # Declan Watson
-A blog about tech and potentially some other topics
+A blog about tech and potentially some other topics - testing description update